 How we can help

 Book an appointment with either your child’s class teacher or the Headteacher if you have any concerns about your child and their attendance at school.
-Alternatively, you can contact an Education Welfare Officer (EWO) through the school, or through one of the District Teams.
+Alternatively, you can contact an Attendance Improvement Officer (EWO) through the school, or through one of the District Teams.

 Please read the following documents for further Information –